A Near-empty Soviet Grocery Store in the 1960’s.

 - The highest-skilled workers, because they will be use them in the most creative and productive ways?

-Followers of G>O>D> say — Aristotle’s view (bullet #3) is the G>O>D> centered point of view, because the new lasers will best further the progress of G>O>D> if they are used by the best laser-workers.
+Aristotle’s view (bullet #3) is the best point of view because the new lasers will best further the progress of The Growing, Organizing, Direction if they are used by the best laser-workers.

-Clearly, this G>O>D> centered view is also what many would call the politically conservative point of view; and what many would call an elitist view.
+Clearly, Aristotle’s view is also what many would call the politically conservative point of view; and what many would call an elitist view.
 However, if all children who are born receive equal educational and training opportunity, the system is not elitist.
 It is perfectly fair: the lasers will not go to the socially elite workers, but to the most-skilled (most-trained) workers.
+4

 Other things in nature are distributed more severely – according to the so-called inverse power laws, which include Zipf’s Law.
 One such thing turns out to be income earned in a free market system.